Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 ### Chat completions example

-This example demonstrates how to generate a single chat completions.
+This example demonstrates how to generate a single chat completions, with key authentication, assuming `endpoint` and `key` are already defined.

 <!-- SNIPPET:sample_chat_completions.chat_completions -->